Jesus says: “…the person who is dishonest in very small matters is also dishonest in great ones.” — Luke 16:10; the headline is from Psalm 144

 Let’s take a peek into this one case.

 Bishop Malone knowingly submitted a false letter of endorsement attesting to the moral character, reputation and psychological fitness of a known sexual predator priest to serve on board a cruise ship.
 As it is a legal document, his act is a crime.
 It is also an objective sin.
+It is manifestly in defiance of the U.S. Conference of Catholic Bishops’ “Dallas Charter” establishing protocols for priests assigned outside their diocese.1 Let’s break down what happened.

 In an effort to perform its due diligence in vetting Roman Catholic priests who apply to serve on cruise ships, a program overseeing ship chaplains sought Bishop Malone’s verification for Rev. Art Smith who had applied.
 Let’s examine what Bishop Malone did with this honest attempt of an agency to vet a priest for the safety of passengers on board: